mnelson-1/Repo-1/README.md

-This is my first README.md file as a full-stack engineer
+This is my first README.md file as a full-stack engineer.
+I am happy.